anshTTN/aramex-shopify-app/README.md

 To test the app locally:
 1. Use a tool like ngrok to create a secure tunnel to your local server
 2. Update your app's URL in the Shopify Partner dashboard to point to your ngrok URL
-3. Update the APP_URL in your .env file to match your ngrok URL
+3. Update the SHOPIFY_APP_URL in your .env file to match your ngrok URL

 ## Support